64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

-# This is documentation for smart chips, plagiarism is likely all around and formatted for my needs
+# This is documentation for smart chips

+Plagiarism is likely all around and formatted for my needs!

 Basic construction